Your doctor may recommend surgery for your fracture if it is:

 It is very important to follow your doctor’s instructions for putting weight on your injured leg to avoid problems.
-In some cases, doctors will allow patients to put as much as weight as possible on the leg right after surgery.
+In some cases, doctors will allow patients to put as much weight as possible on the leg right after surgery.
 However, you should always follow the specific directions given by your surgeon.

 Fracture pain usually stops long before the bone is solid enough to handle the stresses of everyday activities.
 If the bone is not healed and you put weight on it too soon, it could fail to heal.
-If that occurs, you may need a secondary surgical procedure, such as bone grafting or revision fixation.
+If that occurs, you may need a second surgical procedure, such as bone grafting or revision fixation.